10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 Tennessee Background Check Laws

-Tennessee features the ban-the-box law that prohibits public employers from doing background checks during the first stages of the hiring process.
+Tennessee background screenings feature the ban-the-box law that prohibits public employers from doing background checks during the first stages of the hiring process.

 Utah Background Check Laws

-Utah features a condition that states employees may privately obtain their background checks to submit to the employer.
+Utah features a condition that states employees may privately obtain their background screening report to submit to the employer.

 Vermont Background Check Laws